 ● Intensity Modulated Radiotherapy (IMRT)

 The following are samples of our curricula in action.
-In 2019, we offered the first SBRT and SRS Curriculum in Latin America (view the full curriculum here), the first HDR-Brachytherapy Curriculum in the Middle East, Africa, and Nepal, and the first IMRT Curriculum in Bolivia.
+In 2019, we offered the first SBRT and SRS Curriculum in Latin America (full curriculum here), the first HDR-Brachytherapy Curriculum in the Middle East, Africa, and Nepal (sample curriculum here), and the first IMRT Curriculum in Bolivia and Argentina.
 We are thankful for all of our guest educators and clinic coordinators who make these efforts possible.